-The Trust is based upon the principles of Catholic Social Teaching, solidarity and subsidiarity, in which all parts of the Trust support each other and decision-making is delegated to the most appropriate level consistent with good governance.
-Each Academy has an Academy Council consisting of foundation, parent and staff governors.
+The Trust follows the principles of Catholic Social Teaching, particularly the principles of solidarity and subsidiarity in which all parts of the Trust support each other and decision-making is delegated to the most appropriate level consistent with good governance.
+Each academy has an Academy Council consisting of foundation, parent and staff governors.
 The organisation of the Academy Councils and their relationship with the Trust Board are outlined in the "Scheme of Delegation".
 Each Academy Council has agreed and signed the scheme of delegation.
-Since 2019-20 the Trust has continued to develop this governance structure and update the scheme of delegation to communicate the complementary roles of the Trust Board, the Academy Councils and the Trust' executive team.
+Since 2019-20 the Trust has continued to develop this governance structure and update the scheme of delegation to communicate the complementary roles of the Trust Board, the Academy Councils and the Trust's executive team.

-There is a shared central trust team that provide business management and services to schools and the Trust as a whole.
+The central Trust team provides business management and services to schools and the Trust as a whole.
 All appointments, except Head and Deputy Headteachers, are made locally, with support from the central Trust team.
 Admissions policies and numbers are set by the Diocese in conjunction with the Trust, but administered locally.
 All statutory policies are aligned throughout the Trust with the good practice requirements of the Catholic Education Service.